Analyzing Oatly Group's Unusual Options Activity | Benzinga

 Analyzing Oatly Group's Unusual Options Activity

-On Tuesday, shares of Oatly Group (NASDAQ:OTLY) saw unusual options activity.
-After the option alert, the stock price moved up to $19.26.
+Shares of Oatly Group (NASDAQ:OTLY) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $18.28.

 - Sentiment: BULLISH